interoptech/azure-sdk-for-net/sdk/iot/Azure.Iot.Hub.Service/src/API Design.md

     /// <param name="cancellationToken">The cancellation token</param>
     /// <returns>The device's twin, including reported properties and desired properties.</returns>
     public virtual async Task<Response<TwinData>> GetTwinAsync(string deviceId, CancellationToken cancellationToken = default)

     /// <summary>
-    /// Replace a device's twin.
-    /// </summary>
-    /// <param name="deviceId">The unique identifier of the device to replace the twin on.</param>
-    /// <param name="twin">The new twin for the device.
-This replaces all properties on the old twin, even if the new twin doesn't have the same properties.</param>
-    /// <param name="ifMatch">A string representing a weak ETag for this twin, as per RFC7232.
-The replace operation is performed
-    /// only if this ETag matches the value maintained by the server, indicating that the twin has not been modified since it was last retrieved.
-    /// To force an unconditional replace, set If-Match to the wildcard character (*).</param>
-    /// <param name="cancellationToken"></param>
-    /// <returns>The server's new representation of the device twin.</returns>
-    public virtual async Task<Response<TwinData>> ReplaceTwinAsync(string deviceId, TwinData twin, string ifMatch = "*", CancellationToken cancellationToken = default)

-    /// <summary>
     /// Update a device's twin.